MummiTroll/Passwords/README.md

 Sequences

-The app uses lists to generate random sequences of symbols:
+The app uses lists to generate random sequences of symbols, they can be turned on/off in “Settings”:
 - Latin letters
 - Numbers
 - Extra symbols
 - German letters
 - Currencies

-The lists can be turned on/off in “Settings”.

 Dictionary